IETF Contributions

 RFC 5877 This Informational RFC specifies the MIME media type used to carry a single attribute certificate.
 Attribute certificates are discussed in RFC 5755.

-draft-ietf-pkix-cms-content-constraints This document specifies the syntax and semantics for the Cryptographic Message Syntax (CMS) content constraints X.509 certificate extension.
+RFC 6010 This Standards Track RFC specifies the syntax and semantics for the Cryptographic Message Syntax (CMS) content constraints X.509 certificate extension.
 This extension is used to determine whether the public key in an X.509 public key certificate is appropriate to use in the processing of a protected content.
 In particular, the CMS content constraints certificate extension is one part of the authorization decision; it is used when validating a digital signature on a CMS SignedData content or validating a message authentication code (MAC) on a CMS AuthenticatedData content or CMS AuthEnvelopedData content.
 The signed or authenticated content type is identified by an ASN.1 object identifier, and this certificate extension indicates the content types that the certified public key is authorized to validate.
 If the authorization check is successful, the CMS content constraints certificate extension also provides default values for absent attributes.

 IPsec

-The IPsec Working Group developed standards for Internet Protocol (IP) security.
-The IPsec Working Group has completed its work, and it has been shut down.
+The IPsec Working Group has closed.
+It developed standards for Internet Protocol (IP) security.
+The IPsecME Working Group is developing further standards in this area.

 RFCs